EICR

 Electrical safety is the most important aspect among all households.
 According to the Home Office, electrical faults cause more than 10% of house fires in the UK.
 If electrical wiring is neglected for long periods of time, it increases the risk of electrical fires such as overloaded sockets, exposed wires, or outdated appliances.

-What is the Electrical Safety Certificate Act?
+What is Electrical Safety Certificate Act?

-There is no specific legislation covering the issue and renewal of EICR certificates.
-However, the legislation that came into force in June 2020 is made in exercise of the powers in sections 122 and 123 of the Housing and Planning Act 2016(1) and section 234 of and paragraph 3 of Schedule 4 to the Housing Act 2004(2).
+the legislation that came into force in June 2020 is made in exercise of the powers in sections 122 and 123 of the Housing and Planning Act 2016(1) and section 234 of and paragraph 3 of Schedule 4 to the Housing Act 2004(2).

 The legislation applies to all new private rented properties from 1 July 2020 and all existing private rented properties from 1 April 2021.